 The word “evangelism” does not occur in the Bible.
 The word “evangelist” occurs three times, once when Paul is exhorting his disciple, Timothy to take himself seriously: “As for you, always be sober, endure suffering, do the work of an evangelist, carry out your ministry fully.”
 2 Timothy 4:5.
 The root idea of the word evangelist is to be a “good newser.”
 “Evangelism” comes from a word in Greek rooted in the idea of a “good message.”
 The word “gospel” in English is just the same; the word comes from Old English “good” plus “spel” or story, message, word.
 Early on, the association with God changed the association with “good” to “God’s” word.

-Christians have a good story to tell — the one about the life and work of Jesus, the ones about our ancestors in the faith, and our own stories about how we are living, Spirit to spirit, with God — through Jesus and like our ancestors.
+Christians have THE good story to tell — the one about the life and work of Jesus.
+And we have a lot of other good stories to tell — the ones about our ancestors in the faith, and our own stories about how we are living, Spirit to spirit, with God, through Jesus and like our ancestors.
 People tend to make evangelism very complicated, as if they were in charge of what God does and as if they need to be an expert in everything biblical and metaphysical before they open their mouths.
 I think it has got to be simpler than that, or none of us could do it.
 And I think, if you are a follower of Jesus, Paul’s admonition to Timothy basically applies to you, too: “Be sober, endure suffering, do the work of an evangelist, carry out your ministry fully.”
 We’ve got the call and God supplies the capacity.

 The work of evangelist includes asking.